 The Group's exposure to these risks and the financial risk management policies and practices used by the Group to manage these risks are described below.

 (a) Credit risk

-The Group's credit risk is primarily attributable to bank deposits, loans to associates, debt securities, investment in interest-bearing instruments at amortised cost and trade and other receivables.
+The Group's credit risk is primarily attributable to bank deposits and trade and other receivables.
 Management monitors the Group's credit risk exposure on an ongoing basis.

 Bank deposits